If you like to be spooked, you’ll LOVE Halloween in Philadelphia and a visit to the eerie Eastern State Penitentiary.

 The sun was fading over All Hallows Eve as we walked to the ticket box in front of the ominous stone walls with ghouls glaring down from the two-story high gates.

-We were a little early, so take the advice from the portly security guard fending off wannabe spookees while the spookers inside get into their characters, and head across the road for a beer (to calm my nerves) and a bite at Jacks in the old fire station.
+We were a little early, so took the advice from the portly security guard fending off wannabe spookees while the spookers inside got into their characters, and headed across the road for a beer (to calm my nerves) and a bite at Jacks in the old fire station.
 (Highly recommend dinner at the bar here!)

 Then it’s time.

-The first thing we do is have our bags inspected and sign a waiver that we won’t sue the organisers should we quite literally die of fright.
+The first thing we did was have our bags inspected and sign a waiver that we won’t sue the organisers should we quite literally die of fright.

 They told me that in the month this event has been running five people have left in ambulances.
-I force another strained giggle and take an extra copy of the waiver so I can tell you what I just signed.
+I forced another strained giggle and took an extra copy of the waiver so I can tell you what I just signed.

-Then we choose whether we will take the glow stick neck band.
-My husband encourages me to get it.
-Light it up and put it around your neck and it means we can be touched, maybe separated from each other, shoved through random doors, hauled onto operating tables with chainsaw sound effects and other props they have hiding in dark corners throughout the horror maze that has been set up in the labyrinth of this dark prison.
+Then we chose whether to take the glow stick neck band.
+My husband encouraged me to get it.
+Light it up and put it around your neck and it means we can be touched, maybe separated from each other, shoved through random doors, hauled onto operating tables with chainsaw or dental drill sound effects and other props they have hiding in dark corners, throughout the horror maze set up in the labyrinth of this dark prison.

-I figure I can take it off if I think I’m going to die.
+I figured I could take it off if I think I’m going to die.

 There’s a tap out phrase too: “monster be good” which you can employ at any time.
-Two girls in front of us hold hands, sans glowing neck band and scream MONSTER BE GOOD constantly.
+Two girls in front of us held hands, sans glowing neck band and screamed MONSTER BE GOOD constantly.

-Zombie police officers silently herd us into the first room without a word.
+Zombie police officers silently herded us into the first room without a word.

-It’s dark, strobe lights are flashing, pistons hiss, metal gates clang in the distance, dry ice wafts in front of our faces and our eyes adjust as the 120 actors (who all have auditioned for the part, and hopefully also know CPR) jump out of corners.
+It was dark, strobe lights flashing, pistons hissing, metal gates clanging in the distance.
+Dry ice wafted in front of our faces as our eyes adjusted.
+120 actors, who all have auditioned for the part, and hopefully also know CPR, jump out of corners or wander past with crazy eyes.

-They reach down from above to touch heads or grab an ankle as we shuffle past.
+They reached down from above to our touch heads or grab an ankle as we shuffled past.
 Some make noises, others just stare.
 If you’re wearing the glowing neck band you can be abducted any moment.

-I hunch my shoulders and clutch my husband’s arm so tightly with one hand that I can almost feel his pulse.
-The other hand holds the back of his jacket as I crouch low and pass through the darkness of the corridors behind him.
+I hunched my shoulders and clutched my husband’s arm so tightly with one hand that I could almost feel his pulse.
+The other hand held the back of his jacket as I crouched low and we passed through the darkness of the corridors.

 There’s screaming in the distance and yelps of fear from the paying guests shuffling along behind us.

-The silent ghouls I can handle.
-I’m impressed by their makeup but while my head is turned, BOOM! a blood-curdling screamer leaps from the shadows and a noise comes from my throat that I’ve never heard before.
+The silent ghouls I could handle.
+I was impressed by their makeup but while my head was turned, BOOM! a blood-curdling screamer leaped from the shadows and a noise came from my throat that I’ve never heard before.

-We finish the first of five buildings, breathe deeply as we come outside, and gasp with strained laughter with the rest in our group.
+We finished the first of the five buildings, breathed deeply as we came outside, and gasped with strained laughter with the rest in our group.

-Somehow hubby and I are in the front and that means the monsters take us by surprise.
+Somehow hubby and I were in the front and that meant the monsters took us by surprise.
 I realise now it’s because we’re going too slowly and not keeping up with the group.

-We catch up to the next group.
-A girl in front of me is snatched from the clutches of her partner and shoved through a trap door.
-She screams and I cower even lower.
-We don’t see her for some time.
+We caught up to the next group.
+A girl in front of me was snatched from the clutches of her partner and shoved through a trap door.
+She screamed and I cowered even lower.
+We didn’t see her for some time.

-Another man is hauled onto a dentist chair and tools are brought out as he wrestles himself free.
+Another man was hauled onto a dentist chair and tools were brought out as he wrestled himself free.

-Air puffs into my head in the dark.
-Hands brush my ankles.
-Screaming echoes through the halls.
+Air puffed into my head in the dark.
+Hands brushed my ankles.
+Screaming echoed through the halls.

-We squeeze between two long inflatable tubes in the near pitch dark, not sure of what awaits us at the end.
-My hands are so sweaty I can barely keep them attached to his puffer jacket.
+We squeezed between two long inflatable tubes in the near pitch dark, not sure of what awaited us at the end.
+My hands were so sweaty I could barely keep them attached to his puffer jacket.

-Finally it is the end and out we stumble into the night where staff are waiting to sell us photos and ghouls are happy to pose for pics.
+Finally it ended and out we stumbled into the night where staff were waiting to sell us photos and ghouls were happy to pose for pics.

-We pull ourselves together and head down a corridor of cells to have a look at what this prison museum holds on a normal day and buy cocktails at a bar set up in front of Al Capone’s cell.
+After we’d pull ourselves together, we headed down a corridor of cells to have a look at what this prison museum holds on a normal day – and buy cocktails at a bar set up in front of Al Capone’s cell.

 The notorious gangster was incarcerated here in 1929 and was allowed to pimp his cell with carpets, a writing desk, lamps and photos on the walls.
 It’s recreated today just how he had it.

-As our heart rates return to normal we chat to the barmen and find out this fright night is 25 years old and raises so much money, the prison can maintain its upkeep for another year.
+As our heart rates returned to normal we chatted to the barmen and find out this fright night is nearly 30 years old and raises so much money, the prison can maintain its upkeep for another year.

 Halloween Nights at Eastern State Penitentiary